-For in-network allergy testing, there is only a \$15 co-payment.
-In-network visits for ongoing allergy treatment are covered in full.
-For Out-of-network allergy testing and treatment, you are responsible for the annual deductible and coinsurance, plus any amount above the Plan's allowed amount.
+For in-network allergy testing, you are responsible for the coinsurance.
+For out-ofnetwork allergy testing and treatment, you are responsible for the annual deductible and coinsurance, plus any amount above the Plan's allowed amount.

 Diagnostic Procedures

 - In-network x-ray and lab charges are paid in full. - For out-of-network x-ray and lab charges, you are responsible for the annual deductible and coinsurance, plus any amount above the Plan's allowed amount.